 Vendors that use Azure can offer solutions to customers around the world.
 Azure Marketplace is a gallery that consists of hundreds of complex, multiresource templates from first-party and third-party vendors.
 Within minutes, customers can deploy and start using platform as a service (PaaS) and software as a service (SaaS) applications.

-Although the Marketplace provides a great way to quickly deploy an offering, the customer is still responsible for maintaining and updating the solution.
-For vendors, there is no way to charge customers for use of an application beyond the virtual machine image billing.
-Furthermore, vendors have no way of preventing customers from modifying critical application resources, and no way to block access to intellectual property that makes up an application.
-Azure managed applications provides a solution for these concerns.
+Although the Marketplace provides a great way for customers to quickly deploy an offering, the customer is responsible for maintaining and updating the solution.
+Beyond the virtual machine image billing, vendors can't charge customers for the use of an application.
+Furthermore, vendors can't prevent customers from modifying critical application resources.
+Vendors also can't block access to intellectual property that makes up an application.
+Azure managed applications provide solutions for these concerns.

 Advantages of managed applications

 Managed service providers (MSPs), ISVs, and corporate central IT teams can use managed applications to deliver solutions through the Marketplace or the Service Catalog.
 Although customers deploy these managed applications in their subscriptions, they don't have to maintain, update, or service them.
 Because vendors manage and support the applications, customers don't have to develop application-specific domain knowledge to manage these applications.
 Customers can automatically acquire application updates without the need to worry about troubleshooting and diagnosing issues with the applications.